zzossig/rabbit/README.md

 - Namespace: ""(empty string)
 - Attr: Attr field contains only one html.Attribute item.
 Is has key, value pair for the attribute.

-### Not well formed document will be transfromed
+### Not well-formed document will be transformed

 Rabbit language uses the /x/net/html package for parsing HTML.
 So, the type of the selected node will be *html.Node.
-One thing that should know is that /x/net/html package is wrap a document with html, head, body tags if it is not well-formed.
+One thing that should know is that /x/net/html package wraps a document with html, head, body tags if it is not well-formed.

 For example, if your document looks like this